liyu95/DLBI/README.md

 # Final results

-For the demonstration of final results, people can access the https://drive.google.com/file/d/1DOMv2Fo9WbIyz7-biWEyVybqknJ65lid/view?usp=sharing (for people who google is blocked, please visit https://github.com/icthrm/DLBI_results) to gain the full-resolution super-resolution images, videos and the used datasets.
+For the demonstration of final results, users can access the https://drive.google.com/file/d/1DOMv2Fo9WbIyz7-biWEyVybqknJ65lid/view?usp=sharing (for users whose google is blocked, please visit https://github.com/icthrm/DLBI_results) to gain the full-resolution super-resolution images, videos and the used datasets.
 • real1.avi: Movie of the first real-world dataset (Actin1).

 • real2.avi: Movie of the second real-world dataset (Actin2).